kellyschrock/solex-cc/README.md

 ## Why Node JS?

 Basically, because it's easy and performs well.
 Part of what this does is allows workers to be installed and removed on the fly, and basing it on Node JS works well with that too.
+Also, `npm`.
+Seriously, there's basically every possible thing in `npm`.

 ## Dispatcher